 - Cross browser support for IE, Firefox, Chrome and Opera.

-Both Virto SharePoint uploader tools have a wide range of settings that will help you manage your files during the uploading process into SharePoint.
+Both Virto SharePoint uploader tools offer a wide range of settings to help manage files during the upload process to SharePoint, facilitating bulk upload to SharePoint with ease.